 Bernalillo County, through the Behavioral Health Initiative (BHI), supports two different Peer Drop-In Centers (PDI).
 ACHR intentionally supports adults 18 and older, and ND aims to support youth between 16 and 22.
-However, only one PDI contains a peer support element - ACHR.
-ACHR has established and sustained a peer drop-in center and clearly evidenced the majority of core competencies outlined by the SAMHSA.
-Additionally, ACHR is the nearest of the PDIs to becoming evaluable.
-ACHR's ASSM and data collection on client service participation would be satisfactory starting points for conducting a limited outcome evaluation, provided ACHR improve (1) administration of ASSM and (2) service data collection.
+However, only one PDI contains a fully-implemented peer support program - ACHR.
+ACHR has established and sustained a peer drop-in center and clearly evidenced the majority of core competencies outlined by the federal SAMHSA.
+Additionally, ACHR is the nearest of the PDIs to becoming evaluable for outcomes.
+ACHR's ASSM and data collection on client service participation would be satisfactory starting points for conducting a limited outcome evaluation, provided ACHR improved (1) administration of ASSM and (2) service data collection.
 Especially important, no standard procedures/curriculums appear to be established or followed, with the exception of two programs that ostensibly fall outside the PDI: UNM Pathways and Ticket to Work.
-Clear policies and procedures should therefore also be established prior to any future outcome evaluation.
+Clear policies and procedures should be established prior to any future outcome evaluation.

-In regards to ND, their PDI has yet to establish a peer support component and services in general reflect informal activities focused on building relationships and community with youth.
-Still, that endeavor did not appear to be systematic or function according to a standard model of support.
-Limited observations suggested the presence of an evidence-informed youth change strategy, the Nurtured Heart Approach (NHA).
+Additionally, ND's PDI has yet to fully-establish peer support workers within their program, but in general provide informal activities focused on building relationships and community with youth.
+Still, that aspect of the PDI did not appear to ISR staff as systematically implemented or function according to a standard model of support.
+Subsequent to finalization of this report, ND hired an adult peer support worker and plans to hire youth peer support workers once that service is billable.
+Limited ISR observations confirmed the presence of an evidence-informed youth change strategy, the Nurtured Heart Approach (NHA).
 Importantly, only one of the NHA stands was demonstrated frequently and two of the three NHA stands were infrequently observed.
-Observations also suggested meaningful identification of client need did occur through informal conversations in the course of services and activities.
+Observations suggested meaningful identification of client need occurred through informal conversations in the course of services and activities.
 But broadly, ND services and activities lacked systematic or standard processes.
-Data collection on service provision and short-term goals or outcomes was also entirely absent.
-To that point, identified outcomes were equally broad which left confusion about what specific goals and objectives ND hoped to achieve with clients.
-Despite that, ISR did observe frequent provision of basic resources like food, water, shelter, and computers.
-Additionally, youth were afforded many socialization opportunities and access to positive role models eager to offer help and support.
+The program does not collect data on service provision and short-term goals or outcomes.
+Identified outcomes were somewhat broad and so it was unclear what specific goals and objectives ND hoped to achieve with clients.
+We were able to observe frequent provision of basic resources like food, water, shelter, and computers.
+Additionally, youth were afforded a variety of socialization opportunities and access to positive role models eager to offer help and support.
 With that said, those resources were provided on an ad hoc basis, and ND staff often candidly described improvising documented policies and procedures as they responded to problematic situations.
 Ultimately, these features limited the scope and ability of ISR to conduct an evaluation of processes.